WHAT HOUSE WILL YOU BUILD ME?: TWO (EXCERPT OF THE TEMPLE OF GOD)

 The redemption that is drawing near has to do especially with the restoring to us of immortality.
 Adam and Eve had access to the Tree of Life.
 If they had eaten of it they would still be alive on the earth to the present hour.
 When they sinned, spiritual life withdrew from their bodies.
 They “died” the moment they sinned, as God warned they would, although their physical bodies did not manifest the death for nearly a thousand years.

-Christ "hath abolished death, and hath brought life and immortality to light through the gospel" (II Timothy 1:10).
+Christ “has abolished death, and has brought life and immortality to light through the gospel” (II Timothy 1:10).
 We who are Christians have been sealed to the Day of Redemption that soon is to come.
 In that day eternal life will be restored to our bodies.
 We will be immortal on the earth.